A SAT Encoding for Optimal Clifford Circuit Synthesis: Conclusions

 \section{Conclusions}

-In this work, we proposed a new method for the optimal synthesis of Clifford circuits based on the idea of encoding the task as a satisfiability problem and solving it using a SAT solver in conjunction with a binary search scheme.
-The resulting tool is capable of synthesizing optimal Clifford circuits for more qubits than ever before---allowing to evaluate the performance of existing and future heuristic synthesis methods on a much broader basis.
-We demonstrated the efficiency of the proposed approach by synthesizing optimal Clifford circuits with up to $26$ qubits.
-Furthermore, we showed that there is still lots room for improvement in state-of-the-art heuristics for Clifford synthesis.
-Future work includes exploring different cost metrics as well as trying to extract a scalable heuristic from the proposed solution.
+In this work, we proposed a method for the optimal synthesis of Clifford circuits by encoding the task as a satisfiability problem and solving it via a binary search scheme.
+The implementation is publicly available as part of the Munich Quantum Toolkit (MQT;~\cite{mqt}) in the QMAP tool~\cite{willeMQTQMAPEfficient2023} (\url{https://github.com/munich-quantum-toolkit/qmap}).
+Overall, the resulting tool provides optimal solutions for small instances (1--6 qubits in our experiments) and, thus, establishes essential lower bounds for evaluating heuristic synthesis algorithms.
+Future work includes exploring different cost metrics, extracting scalable heuristics from the proposed formulation, and extending beyond Clifford circuits.